Military College of Engineering (Pakistan): MES School

 MES School is an establishment and training centre of E-in-C Branch GHQ for the professional training and development of Military Engineering Service (MES) officers.
 It is also located at Military College of Engineering (MCE) & Commandant MCE is an administrative head of this Officer training school.

+CED-93 B

+CED 93-B was one of the most exemplary courses at MCE Risalpur.
+Every participant was a self-financed student, with no one receiving government funding or being nominated or recommended by GHQ.
+The course was distinguished by the dedication, professionalism, and commitment of its students, making it a truly outstanding batch.